saolacoin/saolacoin/README.md

 http://www.saolacoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
+Copyright (c) 2011-2014 Litecoin Developers
-Copyright (c) 2011-2014 Saolacoin Developers
+Copyright (c) 2020-2021 Saolacoin Developers

 What is Saolacoin?
 ----------------

 Saolacoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 2 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 2100k blocks (~4 years)
- - ~84 million total coins
+ - ~21 billion total coins

 The rest is the same as Bitcoin.
  - 50 coins per block